mm6/ethereum-lab1-hardhat/README.md

 ```
 npx hardhat test
 ```
 again.
 Be sure to study the testing code and the way it interacts with the contract.
+You should have 5 passing tests.

 ```